Back to blog

 Data hygiene

-Similar to personal hygiene, data hygiene focuses on maintaining health through cleanliness.
+Similar to personal hygiene, data hygiene focuses on maintaining data health through cleanliness.
 Proper management of a candidate database necessitates that the responsible team establishes stringent rules for the cleanup process.

-Key rules for maintaining candidate data
+Key rules for maintaining candidate data:

 1. Consistency in Data Entry